NBA Rumors: NFL Owners Tried To Hire Away Commissioner Adam Silver

 — Ramona Shelburne (@ramonashelburne) February 14, 2019

 In Silver’s opening months as NBA commissioner, he was nearly immediately faced with a major crisis, as tapes were released of Los Angeles Clippers owner Donald Sterling using racial slurs.
-With players threatening boycotts, Silver acted decisively, announcing in April of 2014 that Sterling had been banned for life from the NBA, and would be forced to sell the team, per NBA.com.
+With players threatening boycotts, Silver acted decisively, announcing in April of 2014 that Sterling had been banned for life from the NBA and would be forced to sell the team, per NBA.com.
 Silver was widely praised for his handling of the Sterling matter.

 More recently, Silver has nearly doubled the NBA’s annual revenues to a projected $9.1 billion, per ESPN.
-He has opened up the league towards association with gambling, while also allowing patches with advertising on jerseys for the first time.
+He has opened up the league toward association with gambling, while also allowing patches with advertising on jerseys for the first time.